SDA-SE/sda-dropwizard-commons/sda-commons-server-morphia/README.md

 ### Health check

-An external health check with the name _mongo_ is automatically registered to test the connect to the database.
+A health check with the name _mongo_ is automatically registered to test the mongo connection.
 A simple _ping_ command to the database is used.